-NOTE 2-PROGRAM COSTS/MATCHING CONTRIBUTIONS
+NOTE 3 - PROGRAM COSTS/MATCHING CONTRIBUTIONS

 The amounts shown as current year expenses represent only the federal grant portion of the program costs.
-Entire program costs, including the Quillayute Valley School District's local matching share, may be more than shown.
-Such expenditures are recognized following, as applicable either the cost principles in the OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governemnts, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, where in certain types of expenditures are not allowable or are limited as to reimbursement.
+Entire program costs, including the Anacortes School District's local matching share, may be more than shown.
+Such expenditures are recognized following, as applicable, either the cost principles in the OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

-NOTE 3-NONCASH AWARDS
+NOTE 4 - NONCASH AWARDS

-The amount of food commodities reported on the schedule is the value of food commodities distributed by the Quillayute Valley School District during the current year and priced as prescribed by USDA.
+The amount of commodities reported on the schedule is the value of commodities distributed by the Anacortes School District during the current year and priced as prescribed by the USDA.